tensorflow/tensorflow/tensorflow/examples/tutorials/deepdream/README.md

 by [Alexander Mordvintsev](mailto:moralex@google.com)

-This directory contains Jupyter notebook that demonstrates a number of Convolutional Neural Network image generation techiques implemented with TensorFlow:
+This directory contains Jupyter notebook that demonstrates a number of Convolutional Neural Network image generation techniques implemented with TensorFlow:

 - visualizing individual feature channels and their combinations to explore the space of patterns learned by the neural network (see [GoogLeNet](http://storage.googleapis.com/deepdream/visualz/tensorflow_inception/index.html) and [VGG16](http://storage.googleapis.com/deepdream/visualz/vgg16/index.html) galleries)
 - embedding TensorBoard graph visualizations into Jupyter notebooks